ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-05-aws-costing.md

 - Data being used by a third-party?
 S3 requestor pays (need to create a bucket policy so customer does not assume role in the account AND not end up getting charged.)

+### Cost & Usage Report
+The _Cost and Usage Reports (CUR)_ contains the most comprehensive set of cost and usage data available at the account or organization level.
+These results can be delivered to a bucket or create an updated report.
+From S3 it is possible to directly query the data with Athena or load the data directly into Redshift using an include SQL script.